Cult Mania: Inside the Attack on Bentinho Massaro: Part 1

 In the center photo, Massaro is dressed as the Joker from Suicide Squad, the most popular men’s costume of that year.
 And he obviously looks psychotic…that is the point of a Halloween Costume, after all.
 Oh, and he has his shirt off.
 Scofield hates that.
 She doesn’t like that at all, I suppose that’s what makes him a “tech bro.”
 She also doesn’t like that he smokes cigars, because she has him smoking cigars all over the place.
 Apparently, cigar smoking is also very “tech bro.”
 Kids nowadays, eh Scofield?
 But wait, the Hugh Hefner costume with the two bunnies?
 Bravo Bentinho.
 I’m just pissed that Massaro stole my costume idea for this year.
 Do you know how hard it is to find couple costumes?
 Well done sir, well done.
 Scofield would have you believe that Massaro is the leader of some new Sedona sex cult who smokes cigars and preys on innocent truth seekers while hosting spiritual retreats so he can bang chicks.
 Nice try.

-Do I actually have to remind Scofield that Massaro is 27 years old?
-Do you remember what it’s like to be 27?
+Do I actually have to remind Scofield that Massaro is in his late 20's?
+Do you remember what it’s like to be in your 20's?
 And what’s worse, do you know what it’s like to be in your 20’s in this day and age and feel obligated to date girls who are also in their 20's?
 It’s a nightmare.
 You have to dress up every Halloween and find cool couples costumes, and there’s all this pressure to look good naked.
 And of course, your friends can’t think you stayed home on Halloween, so you’ll want to make sure everyone on social media knows how you spent your evening.
 So naturally, you’ll need to take pictures to post on Instagram and social media to let all of your girlfriend’s friends know what a great time you’re having and what a fun boyfriend you are…it’s awful.
 But I digress.

 My advice to Scofield?
 Don’t be a dick.
 My advice to Massaro?
 Date older women.
 Preferably ones that know how to cook.
 And rather than dress up on Halloween and smoke cigars like an asshole, stay home to pass out candy to the kids out of a plastic pumpkin while looking out the window to make sure they stay off your lawn like an old fuddy-duddy.
 Because apparently you can’t be spiritual and dress up for Halloween in this great nation or risk public persecution by Scofield, the cult hunter.
 Now that I got that out of the way, on to my main points.